As we wrote in our military pay date schedule, thefirst step in creating a budget is knowing how much you will be paid, and when.

 - Tricare Prime: You are still eligible for Tricare Prime until you qualify for Medicare.
 You can choose a single or family plan, and the premiums are subject to change annually.

-- Tricare for Life: Tricare for Life is the program for those who also have Medicare.
+- Tricare for Life: Tricare for Life is a program for those who also have Medicare.
 The price is based on a single or family plan and is subject to change annually.

 - Veterans Group Life Insurance: You may be eligible to continue your life insurance coverage.
 If you choose to do so, you can find the rates on the VGLI-Rates tables.

-- Possible Withholding of VA Disability Compensation: If you are not eligible for concurrent receipt, you may see a reduction in your retired pay.
+- Possible Withholding of VA Disability Compensation: If you are not eligible for concurrent receipt, you may see reduced retirement pay.
 Learn more about how VA disability compensation affects retirement pay.

 - Any allotments.